-This two-day course is aimed at providing working bricklayers, and those who would like to increase their knowledge in conservation techniques the opportunity to learn the correct repair of historic brickwork and use of lime mortar.
-It is also suitable for owners of historic buildings who are keen to increase their knowledge of brickwork conservation prior to engaging tradesmen to work on their own property.
+This three-day course is aimed at providing those who would like to increase their knowledge in conservation techniques the opportunity to learn the best approach to the repair of historic brickwork and use of lime mortar.
+The course will be useful for working bricklayers and owners of historic buildings who are keen to increase their knowledge of brickwork conservation prior to engaging tradesmen to work on their own property.